 Sitecore Membership performance can be increased dramatically by changing stored procedures and create new indexes.
 Try this before you write your own membership provider.
 Continue reading

 When you start to dig into the Sitecore security model, it is very understandable that large multinational corporations are using Sitecore, because Sitecore allows you to create a very granular security setup.
-This is a case from a very large … Continue reading
+UPDATE 2017-11-24: This article applies to Sitecore 6, … Continue reading

 When Sitecore 6 came out, Sitecore changed the Security model dramatically.
 Sitecore now uses the .net security model, and on top of this they have built a set of classes to help with the assigning of roles and members.
-You will … Continue reading
+UPDATE 2017-11-24: … Continue reading